Murshidabad district: Agriculture

-Ivory and Silk
+Ivory and silk

 The Ivory and Wood craft industry dates back to the time when the Nawabs of Bengal had their court at Murshidabad.
 As this industry was fully dependent for its prosperity on the support of a luxurious court and wealthy noblemen, it had to face a crisis when the Nawabs lost their power and their court disappeared.

-Indian Cork (Shola)
+Indian cork (shola)

 Sholapith is a milky-white sponge-wood which is carved into delicate objects of art.
 Shola is a plant which grow wild in marshy waterlogged areas.
 The biological name of shola is Aeschynomene Indica or Aeschynomene Aspera (bean family) and it is a herbaceous plant.
 The sholapith is the cortex or core of the plant and is 1 1/2 inch in diameter.
 The outer harder brown skin is removed by expert hands to reveal the inner soft milky-white and spongy material, almost similar to "Thermocol", artificially produced in a laboratory.
 However, sholapith is much superior to thermocol in terms of malleability, texture, lustre and sponginess.
 Artisans use it for making artefacts used for decoration and ornate head-wears of bridal couple.

 In Murshidabad the shola crafts are flowery designs, decorative head-wears of gods and goddesses, garlands, intricate figurines like faces of gods and goddesses, elephant-howdahs, peacock-boats, palanquins and so on are made of sholapith.

-Bell Metal Works
+Bell metal works

 Bell-metal and brass utensils are manufactured in large quantities at Khagra, Berhampore, Kandi, Baranagar and Jangipur.
 They are exported as well as sold in the local markets.
 Locks and betelnut cutters of a superior kind are made at Dhulian and iron chests at Jangipur.
 The problem of getting raw materials for the brass and bell-metal artisans of the district is, however, acute.
 While delay in getting raw materials owing to the complicated procedural formalities involved in the submission of applications for raw materials has been almost a constant factor, the industry has also been affected by the change in consumers demand in favour of stainless steel, plastic and ceramic goods and crockery.

-Heavy Industries
+Heavy industries

 The District is having the largest Power Plant at Sagardighi 12 km from Raghunathganj, it also having a Central power plant at Farraka NTPC Generating 1600MW power.
 A Hydropower project is upcoming in the district.
 The District is the largest manufacturer of Bidi and many women from the district are involved in manufacturing Bidi.